-As marketers, we are all too familiar with change whether its technology, user intent or, more commonly, an algorithm update. […]
+As marketers, we are all too familiar with change whether its technology, user intent or, more commonly, […]

 Digital Week in Review: Sheryl Sandburg one of Forbes Most Powerful Women, Most Liked Instagram Picture, and Internet Infographic

-In this week’s Digital Week in Review: Sheryl Sandburg ranked 9th on Forbes Most Powerful Women list, the most liked […]
+In this week’s Digital Week in Review: Sheryl Sandburg ranked 9th on Forbes Most Powerful Women list, […]

 Aol Buys Huffington Post; The Wall Street Journal